SCRT-HQ/VaporShell/docs/glossary/New-VSRDSDBInstance.md

 This change might cause unexpected issues.
 + Read Replicas don't support deletion policies.
 AWS CloudFormation ignores any deletion policy that's associated with a Read Replica.
-+ If you specify SourceDBInstanceIdentifier, don't set the MultiAZ property to true, and don't specify the DBSnapshotIdentifier property.
++ If you specify SourceDBInstanceIdentifier, don't specify the DBSnapshotIdentifier property.
-You can't deploy Read Replicas in multiple Availability Zones, and you can't create a Read Replica from a snapshot.
+You can't create a Read Replica from a snapshot.
 +  Don't set the BackupRetentionPeriod, DBName, MasterUsername, MasterUserPassword, and PreferredBackupWindow properties.
 The database attributes are inherited from the source DB instance, and backups are disabled for Read Replicas.
 + If the source DB instance is in a different region than the Read Replica, specify the source region in SourceRegion, and specify an ARN for a valid DB instance in SourceDBInstanceIdentifier.